 Dawson Geophysical Company (the Company) is the leading provider of onshore seismic data acquisition services in the lower 48 states of the United States as measured by the number of active data acquisition crews.
 Founded in 1952, we acquire and process 2-D, 3-D and multi-component seismic data for our clients, ranging from major oil and gas companies to independent oil and gas operators, as well as providers of multi-client data libraries.
 In the past few years, substantially all of our clients have been focused on the exploration for and production of natural gas.
 In recent quarters, we have experienced a shift in activity to oil exploration as oil prices have increased.
 More than half of our crews are currently working in oil producing basins.
-Our clients rely on seismic data to identify areas where subsurface conditions are favorable for the accumulation of hydrocarbon reservoirs.
+Our clients rely on seismic data to identify areas where subsurface conditions are favorable for the accumulation of hydrocarbons and to optimize the development and production of hydrocarbon reservoirs.
 During fiscal 2010, substantially all of our revenues were derived from 3-D seismic data acquisition operations.